fbpx

 • to ensure optimal functionality and user-friendliness of the website.

-It is also in our legitimate interest to process your personal data for the following administrative purposes:
+• It is also necessary for our legitimate interests to process your personal data for the following administrative purposes:

 • keeping records of those in receipt of grants;